neqto: Docs

 Trigger Commands on a Node

-Via the "Control Center Menu" accessible from the list of Nodes, you can quickly trigger commands on a single node.
+Via the "Control Center Menu" accessible from the list of Nodes, you can quickly trigger commands on a single Node.

 A single Node card, with the Commands menu visible.